 The District is preparing for both in-person instruction and home learning for all students.
 The model of "hybrid" instruction for the district describes the fact that we will provide both distance learning and in-person learning.
 The essential standards and learning targets will be the same for students no matter the instructional format.

-- PK-6
+- PK-12

 - In-Person Learning:

 - 5 days per week.
 This includes all Special Education students and English Language Learners.

 - Home Learning:

-- 5 days per week for students whose families choose this model for a minimum of 10 weeks
+- 5 days per week for students whose families choose this model.